 Our Strategic Plan includes a priority to enhance curricula to develop the Cardiff Met EDGE, enabling students to develop Ethical, Digital, Global and Entrepreneurial skills, experience, knowledge, confidence and resilience.

-Developing the cultural capacity of Cardiff Metropolitan University students through internationalising the curriculum is a key theme in our learning and teaching strategy.
-The main focus of this development is on:
+Developing the cultural capacity of Cardiff Metropolitan University students through internationalising the curriculum is part of EDGE development, particularly focused on:

 - providing opportunities for students to explore their own cultural identity and values so they are more attune to valuing others' cultures

 - using resources that provide an alternative cultural perspective to the curriculum

 - engaging students in live projects that have an ethical and/or global component that enhances their notion of the Other, and developing their capacity to be global citizens

 - encouraging and enabling students to explore the discipline from other cultural perspectives